mrcunninghamz/TestBae/README.md

 ## Classes

+TestBae provides two base test classes to simplify unit testing with different approaches:

+1. `BaseTest<TSubject>` - Uses manual dependency injection and mocking
+2. `AutoFixture.BaseTest<TSubject>` - Uses AutoFixture for automatic test data generation and mocking

 ### BaseTest
-This is an abstract class used in unit tests class to automatically setup automapper and puts your mocks into dependency injection.
+This is an abstract class used in unit tests to automatically setup AutoMapper and inject your mocks into dependency injection.

 #### Setup
 In your unit test class reference the class you are testing.
 In this example the `PermissionsController` is the class being tested.